matevz-jazbec/java-basic-loops-exercises/README.md

-# Java ASCII Patterns — Beginner Loop Exercises
+# Java Basic Loop Patterns

-A lightweight set of four beginner-friendly Java console exercises that draw ASCII patterns using nested loops.
+A lightweight set of four beginner-friendly Java console exercises that draw simple console patterns using nested loops.
-Each exercise lives in its own folder with a short README and one `.java` file containing the solution.
+Each exercise is in its own folder with a short README and one `.java` file containing the solution.

 **What you'll practice**
 - Nested `for` loops and iteration order